g2384/Life-In-The-UK/Facts.md

 The Battle of **Hastings** is commemorated in a great piece of embroidery, known as the **Bayeux tapestry**, which can still be seen in **France** today.
 The Bayeux Tapestry is nearly **70 metres (230 feet)** long and is embroidered with coloured wool.

 During the Victorian period, the British Empire grew to cover all of India, Australia and large parts of Africa.
 It became the largest empire the world has ever seen, with an estimated population of more than **400 million** people.

-# Economy

-Although the UK had won the war, the country was exhausted economically after WWII.

-Money raised from income tax pays for government services such as roads, education, police and the armed forces.

 # Culture